MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-introduction.md

 ---
-title: Order to cash introduction
+title: Manage and optimize orders in the order to cash end-to-end business process
 description: Get an introduction to an end-to-end business process, order to cash.
 This article provides a high-level overview of the business process, and lists key benefits and stakeholders. ms.date: 03/23/2023 ms.topic: conceptual